privacy-scaling-explorations/sonobe-docs/src/usage/frontend.md

     /// Returns the number of elements in the state of the FCircuit, which corresponds to the
     /// FCircuit inputs.
     fn state_len(&self) -> usize;

+    /// returns the number of elements in the external inputs used by the FCircuit.
+External inputs
+    /// are optional, and in case no external inputs are used, this method should return 0. fn external_inputs_len(&self) -> usize;

     /// Computes the next state values in place, assigning z_{i+1} into z_i, and computing the new
     /// z_{i+1}